axone-protocol/docs/docs/nodes/kms.md

 :::

 We are ready to install KMS.
 There are 2 ways to do this: compile from source or install with Rusts cargo-install.
-We’ll use the first option.
+We'll use the first option.

 ### Compile from source code